Before we begin. A disclaimer.

 I had personal experience with this.
 Again, I'm getting dangerously transparent with what I'm about to say, but fuck it.

-I was looking at how many people have photosensitive epilepsy and remember being dissapointed that the market was small.
+I was looking at how many people have photosensitive epilepsy and remember being disappointed that the market was small.

 "Damn it.
 Couldn't I have built a solution for more people?
 Couldn't it have been a bigger market?"